English Section

-The group also includes 14 pianists from China, five from Japan, three from South Korea and three from the United States, according to a jury verdict announced shortly before midnight on Tuesday.
+The group includes 14 pianists from China, six from Japan, three from South Korea and three from the United States, organizers said late on Tuesday.

-In the second stage, which begins on Thursday and runs until Sunday, participants will perform a recital lasting between 40 and 50 minutes and including a selection of Chopin’s preludes, polonaises and other works.
+The second round begins on Thursday and runs through Sunday.
+Each participant will perform a 40–50 minute recital featuring Chopin’s preludes, polonaises and other works.

 The competition jury is chaired by American pianist Garrick Ohlsson, who won the Warsaw competition in 1970 and is the first foreigner to hold the post in the event’s nearly 100-year history.